mlflow/mlflow/docs/source/models.rst

 Commands
 ~~~~~~~~~

-* :py:func:`run-local <mlflow.sagemaker.run_local>` deploys the model locally in a Docker
+* :py:func:`run-local <mlflow.sagemaker.run_local>` deploys the model locally in a Docker container.
-  container.
-The image and the environment should be identical to how the model would be run
+  The image and the environment should be identical to how the model would be run remotely and it is
-  remotely and it is therefore useful for testing the model prior to deployment.
+  therefore useful for testing the model prior to deployment.

 * `build-and-push-container <cli.html#mlflow-sagemaker-build-and-push-container>`_ builds an MLfLow
   Docker image and uploads it to ECR.
 The caller must have the correct permissions set up.
 The image
   is built locally and requires Docker to be present on the machine that performs this step.

-* :py:func:`deploy <mlflow.sagemaker.deploy>` deploys the model on Amazon SageMaker.
-MLflow
+* :py:func:`deploy <mlflow.sagemaker.SageMakerDeploymentClient>` deploys the model on Amazon
-  uploads the Python Function model into S3 and starts an Amazon SageMaker endpoint serving
+  SageMaker.
+MLflow uploads the Python Function model into S3 and starts an Amazon SageMaker
-  the model.
+  endpoint serving the model.

 .. rubric:: Example workflow using the MLflow CLI